browserengineering/book/book/animations.md

 ::: {.further}

-Interestingly enough, as of the time of writing this section, Chromium and WebKit both peform the `compositing` step on the main thread.
+Interestingly enough, as of the time of writing this section, Chromium and WebKit both perform the `compositing` step on the main thread.
 This is the only way in which our browser is actually ahead of real browsers!
 The reason compositing doesn't (yet) happen on another thread in Chromium is that to get there took re-architecting the entire algorithm for compositing.
 The